jkemi/js-dman/README.markdown

 	- url - url to javascript to load
 	- detect - function that can detect if script is already loaded

+ * taskCSS(name, url) - load css immediately (note, detection of css download completion not implemented)

+	- name - name of task
+	- url - url of external script to load

 Compatiblity:
 -------------